 Approximately 50% of our total workforce was represented by labour unions as of the date of this AIF.
 The Company may experience work stoppages organized by labour unions, which could adversely affect its business.
-While historically, the Company has maintained good relationships with labour unions, the Company cannot predict how stable its relationships with labour unions will be or whether it will be able to meet the labour unions' requirements without impacting its financial condition.
+While historically, the Company has maintained positive relationships with labour unions, the Company cannot predict how stable its relationships with labour unions will be or whether it will be able to meet the labour unions' requirements without impacting its financial condition.
 On renewal, collective bargaining agreements could call for higher wages or benefits paid to union members, which would increase our operating costs.
 The labour unions may also limit the Company's flexibility in dealing with its workforce.
 Labour union actions at suppliers can also affect the Company.
 Work stoppages and instability in the Company's relationships with labour unions could delay the production and/or development of its products, which could strain relationships with customers and cause a loss of revenues which would adversely affect operations.
+The renegotiation of any collective agreements presents a risk of labour disruption if the Company is not able to satisfactorily renegotiate such agreements.
+There is no guarantee that the Company will be able to renegotiate agreements with the labour unions at all or on favourable terms.